randomperson189/ECS-AreaTrigger/README.md

 ## Fix for some entities not triggering areas

-CryEngine by default disables area triggering for certain entities, but there's an easy way to make it work in C++
+CryEngine by default disables area triggering for certain entities, but there's an easy way to make it work on any entity in C++

 1. Find any custom made component you've attached to your entity (usually **CPlayerComponent**)
 2. Find the component's **Initialize** function